Zumiez: An Apparel Stock You Need To Avoid

 Source: Capital IQ

 The above table highlights the plight of the company in a gist.
-In 2016. we saw the company suffer as revenue and margins dropped year-over-year.
+In 2016, we saw the company suffer as revenue and margins dropped year over year.
 The company's operating margin too has declined from 14.6% in FY13 to 8.2% for LTM ended October 2016.
 Moreover, forecasted EBITDA margins are slated to decline from the historical highs of 14% to a dismal 5% by FY19.

-Rising cost of sales, as evidenced by a gross margin in steady decline shows the company's inability to reign in on rising input costs as a result of inflation and dollar appreciation.
+Rising cost of sales, as evidenced by a gross margin in steady decline, shows the company's inability to reign in on rising input costs as a result of inflation and dollar appreciation.

-A drop in margins and business activity has led to a steady year-over-year decline in same-store-sales growth from 5% in FY13 to -5% FY16.
+A drop in margins and business activity has led to a steady year-over-year decline in same-store sales growth from 5% in FY13 to -5% FY16.

 All these factors coupled with the inability of the company to find meaningful strategic alternatives amidst challenging macro scenarios make the company fundamentally weak.